-Over the last few years, GOI has announced few innovative concepts in the wind power sector like solar-wind hybrid projects and off-shore wind projects.
+Over the last few years, GOI has announced few innovative concepts in the wind power sector like solar-wind hybrid projects, off-shore wind projects and round the clock supply.
 Both these projects are new in Indian conditions and are expected to exhibit higher amount of risks with few unknown risk factors compared to a normal wind power project.